Farhan12345a/plantstore-docs/README.md

 From the fern/ directory, start the development server :

+'''bash
 fern docs dev

 This will launch a local documentation site in your browser.
 Changes to MDX files, styles, or configuration will automatically reload.

-The main landing page is written in MDX and located in 'fern/pages/'
+The main landing page is written in MDX and located in [fern/pages/](fern/pages)

 The landing page uses Fern components such as:
 - Cards and CardGroups